 If you rent a space in your principal residence or another dwelling and provide basic services such as utilities, parking, laundry facilities, or maintenance, you report the income as rental income.

 When you provide additional services such as cleaning, meals, security, you report the income as business income.
-Your business might also operate with a business chequing account, and a CRA payroll accounts for your employees.
+Your business might also operate with a business chequing account, and a CRA payroll account for your employees.

 Support For Rental Income